chrisseaton/rhizome/doc/memory.md

 We don't often think about just-in-time compilers as being a cache, but becuase you could recompile methods every time they were called if you wanted to, we can indeed think of storing the compiled version as just another cache.

+### Potential projects

+* Implement a code cache that requests large blocks of memory and allocates from them, rather than calling `mmap` for each allocation.
+* Implement code cache eviction when there is memory pressure.